 When you think of Huntsville Camping, Arrowhead Provincial Park should be at the top of your list.
-The park is only 10 minutes away from Huntsville, just off Highway 11.
-It is well-known for its winter activities, making it a great stop for winter camping.
+The park is only 10 minutes from Huntsville, just off Highway 11.
+Its well-known winter activities make it an excellent stop for an Ontario winter camping adventure.

-Its snow-filled activities include skiing, snowshoeing, ice skating and snow-filled hikes.
-You can bring your own equipment, but rentals are also available at a small fee.
+Its snow-filled activities include skiing, snowshoeing, ice skating and hiking.
+You can bring your own equipment, but rentals are also available for a small fee.
 The park holds its yearly Fire and Ice Night event from January to March.
-Skiers partake in a nighttime ski trail of about 1.3km, lit up by hundreds of torches.
+Ice skaters partake in a nighttime skating trail of about 1.3km, lit up by hundreds of torches.